Monday, August 7, 2023

 Towards Mary Kathleen

-After spending two days camped just outside Longreach, we were heading towards Winton, but just thirty-two kilometres northwest of Longreach, it's possible to camp on the banks of the Darr River.
-We've passed by here at least six times, so we decided why not.
+After spending two days camped just outside Longreach, we were heading towards Winton, but just thirty-two kilometres north-west of Longreach, it is possible to camp on the banks of the Darr River.
+We have passed by here at least six times, so we decided why not.
+Arriving early allowed us the benefit of choosing from several sites.

-We would have liked to spend more time here than just the two days, but we will undoubtedly return this way again on another occasion.
+We would have liked to spend more time here than just the two days, but we will no doubt return again on another occasion.

-The drive to Winton follows the railway line for its entire distance of one hundred and forty kilometres.
-Along the way, there were piles of wooden sleepers that we would usually stop and gather to use for our campfire cooking, but unfortunately, there just wasn't enough room for us to safely park beside the highway.
+The drive to Winton follows the railway line for its entire 140-kilometre distance.
+Along the way, we came across piles of wooden sleepers that we would usually stop to gather for our campfire cooking, but unfortunately, there wasn't enough room for us to safely park beside the highway.

-This is our fifth visit here, but I first came to Mary Kathleen nearly fifty years ago when a school friend's parents were the caretakers after the mine had closed.
-All the buildings remained; it was an eerie experience with just the five of us here.
-We even enjoyed a VB beer still on tap at the bowling club.
-This is our fifth day camping here, and even though there have been upwards of eighty vans each day, the area is so large that no one is camped on top of the other.
-The drive out to the open-cut mine is seven kilometres, with the journey taking us half an hour each way due to the condition of the road.
+This is our fifth visit here, but I first came to Mary Kathleen nearly fifty years ago when a school friend's parents were caretakers after the mine closed.
+All the buildings were still there, and it felt eerie with just the five of us.
+We even had a VB beer still on tap at the bowling club.

 No comments: